datagems-eosc/moma-management/README.md

 ### 2. `/getMoMaObject` (GET)

 **Purpose:**
-Retrieve the metadata of a MoMa node from the MoMa property graph.
+Retrieve the metadata of a MoMa node from the MoMa property graph stored in the Neo4j database.

 **Details:**
 - Accepts a UUID of a MoMa node